MicrosoftDocs/defender-docs/defender-endpoint/linux-exclusions.md

 Process|A specific process (specified either by the full path or file name) and all files opened by it|`/bin/cat`<br/>`cat`<br/>`c?t`

 > [!IMPORTANT]
-> The paths above must be hard links, not symbolic links, in order to be successfully excluded.
+> The paths used must be hard links, not symbolic links, in order to be successfully excluded.
 You can check if a path is a symbolic link by running `file <path-name>`.

 File, folder, and process exclusions support the following wildcards: